ktechhydle/MPSoftwareLogos/README.md

-# MPSoftwareLogos
+# MP Software Logos
-MP Software Logos - A collection of all logos and designs used in MP Software
+Collection of all logos and designs used in MP Software